tatey/simple_mock/README.md

 # SimpleMock

-A fast, tiny mocking library that mixes expectations with real objects.
-There's no monkey patching or copying.
+A fast, tiny mocking library that mixes classical mocking with real objects.
+There's no monkey patching or deep copying.
 Real objects are completely untainted.
 The interface is 100% compatible with MiniTest::Mock so there is nothing new to learn.
-SimpleMock's one and only dependancy is Ruby.
+SimpleMock's one and only dependancy is Ruby 1.9.2 or greater.

 ## Installation